-Because of my lacking in familiarity of some classical music, this page relies to a large extent on Catherine Leonard’s excellent programme notes.
+Note about my reviews: Because of my wanting in familiarity of some classical music, I have relied to a large extent on Catherine’s excellent programme notes.

 24 June 2017

 Ludwig van Beethoven (1770-1827)